-Seattle apartment building evacuated after reports of explosion
+Seattle apartment building evacuated after firework explosion

 Once inside the building, fire crews located smoke in the hallway of the man’s basement unit.
 They did not find an active fire, said David Cuerpo, a public information officer at the Seattle Fire Department.

-“When they went into the patient’s apartment unit in that building, they may have seen what appeared to be some type of hazard.
-We’re trying to identify what that hazard is right now,” Cuerpo said.

 Crews have established a perimeter around the building where only fire and law-enforcement personnel are allowed as a safety precaution, officials said.
+People waited outside along the police perimeter, including neighbors and Amazon workers looking to make drop-offs.

+Employees in the nearby Elliot Bay Labs building were told to evacuate around 10:20 a.m.

 Police tape has blocked off at least a two-block radius around the scene, closing roads from John Street to Western Avenue and Eagle Street.